ai translated

 The choice depends on factors such as:

-In a typical product lifecycle, ETO and MTO predominate during the launch and growth phases, while ATO and MTS are more common in the maturity phase, when volumes increase and standardization becomes a priority.
+In a typical product lifecycle, ETO and MTO predominate during the launch and growth phases, while ATO and MTS are more common during the maturity phase, when volumes increase and standardization becomes a priority.

 The production layout also significantly influences the planning model.